 In this blog, we’re sharing everything you need to know to hike the Cirque of the Towers in the Wind River Range of Wyoming.
-This ultimate guide covers the Cirque hiking route, how long it takes, alternate route variations, what to pack, how to get the trailhead, the best time to hike, where to camp, and more!
+This ultimate guide covers the Cirque hiking route, how long it takes, alternate route variations, what to pack, how to get to the trailhead, the best time to hike, where to camp, and more!

 Cirque of the Towers Overview

 The Cirque of the Towers has long been a legendary mecca for rock climbers.
-But though climbers continue to flock to these perfect rock towers, they are also equally as well visited by travelers on foot due to the mystical and mesmerizing views that that this sub-alpine cirque offers.
+But though climbers continue to flock to these perfect rock towers, they are also equally well visited by travelers on foot due to the mystical and mesmerizing views that this sub-alpine cirque offers.